hackclub/hackclub/workshops/particle_physics/README.md

 function draw () {
   background(51, 51, 51)

+  // Loop all particles twice
   for (const particleA of particles)
     for (const particleB of particles)
       if (particleA !== particleB) particleA.physics(particleB)

+  // Loop particles again
   for (const particle of particles) {
-    particle.update()
-    particle.draw()
+    // Upadte the particle with the new acceleration and velocity particle.update()
+    // Draw the particle on the canvas particle.draw()
   }
 }